And you? Why do you do it?

-A mammogram is the most effective screening test for breast cancer.
-In fact it’s the only method that scientists consider effective in reducing the risk of death from breast cancer.
-From the age of 50 through to age 69, you’ll receive a letter from the Quebec Breast Cancer Screening Program (QBCSP) reminding you to have a mammogram every 2 years.
-This letter also serves as a medical referral.
+A mammogram is the only recognized technique for early detection that makes it possible to reduce the risk of death from breast cancer.
+If you take part in the Quebec Breast Cancer Screening Program (PQDCS), starting at age 50 and until age 69, you’ll receive a letter from the PQDCS reminding you to get a mammogram every two years.
+This letter also serves as a medical prescription.

 What if I don’t have a family doctor?

-The QBCSP will recommend a doctor to review your mammogram.
+The PQDCS will recommend a doctor to review your mammogram.

 What if there’s no mammography clinic in my region?

 There are mobile mammography units (financed in part by the Quebec Breast Cancer Foundation) that travel all over Quebec.
-For more information, please visit the QBCSP website.
+For more information, please visit the PQDCS website.